dpwright/srs/README.md

 inside the workspace directory you created (The ^D at the end signifies pressing Control-D to send the end-of-file marker to `srs`):

-    $ srs insert-into data
+    $ srs insert-into data 勉強
     <fields>
     	<Word>勉強</Word>
     	<Pronunciation_Hiragana>べんきょう</Pronunciation_Hiragana>
     	<Pronunciation_Romaji>Benkyou</Pronunciation_Romaji>
     	<Meaning>Study</Meaning>
     </fields>
-    ^Dc13d1e790ef5e8ced8c96a37a6d014f08ddcb3af
+    ^Ddata/勉強

-You should see the output after pressing ^D as above, `c13d1e790ef5e8ced8c96a37a6d014f08ddcb3af`.
-The string itself may be different, but it will be a long string of hexadecimal digits.
-The `insert-into` command reads data in from STDIN and outputs an ID which can be used by other `srs` commands to access that data.
+You should see the output after pressing ^D as above, `data/勉強`.
+The `insert-into` command reads data in from STDIN and places it in either the "data" or "exercises" section, giving it the ID passed as the second parameter.
+It outputs an absolute ID which can be used by other `srs` commands to access that data.

 We now have data containing four fields related to the word.
 We can combine these fields in a variety of ways to generate a number of exercises.
 Here we'll generate two; one to produce the English meaning when shown the word and the pronunciation; the other to produce the Japanese word when shown the English.
-Input the following, substituting the value passed into the _Data_ field with whatever was output from the previous command:
+Input the following:

-    $ srs insert-into exercises
+    $ srs insert-into exercises 勉強.recognition
-    Data: c13d1e790ef5e8ced8c96a37a6d014f08ddcb3af
+    Data: 勉強
     Model: SimpleFlashcard

     [Word]
     [Pronunciation_Hiragana]
     ---
     [Meaning]
-    ^D884bd92624411f5bb42ff9abdf84c3e09ba00cab
+    ^Dexercises/勉強.recognition

 Note the blank line between the set of key-value pairs and the text below.
 `SimpleFlashcard` expects a series of headers, followed by a blank line,